TasnimRahman92/Lab-5/README.md

  - Windows OS

 # How to Compile and Run
- 1.Open the project folder in terminal
+ 1. Open the project folder in terminal
- 2.Compile the source file (main.cpp) using your OpenGL setup 3.Run the generated executable file
+ 2. Compile the source file (main.cpp) using your OpenGL setup
+ 3. Run the generated executable file
- 4.The OpenGL window will open and start the animation
+ 4. The OpenGL window will open and start the animation

 # Key Functionality
 1. Rectangle Animation